 COM 501 Research Methods in Communication.
 (3) fall Critical analysis of systems of inquiry in communication, focusing on the identification of variables and approaches to conducting research in communication.
 Prerequisite: instructor approval.
 COM 504 Theories and Models in Communication.
 (3) fall Theory construction, metatheoretical concerns, models, construct definition, and comparative analysis of current theories in communication.
 Prerequisite: instructor approval.
 COM 508 Quantitative Research Methods in Communication.
 (3) fall Empirical research designs, measurements, and statistical strategies and techniques in analyzing and evaluating experimental and descriptive research in communication.
 Prerequisites: both COM 501 and 504 or only instructor approval.
 COM 509 Qualitative Research Methods in Communication.
-(3) sprina Qualitative research methods, including interviewing, field methods, and other nonquantitative techniques for analyzing communication.
+(3) spring Qualitative research methods, including interviewing, field methods, and other nonquantitative techniques for analyzing communication.
 Prerequisites: both COM 501 and 504 or only instructor approval.
-COM 510 Interpersonal Communication Theory and Research.
-(3) once a vear Contemporary theories and research in interpersonal communication.
-Prerequisites: both COM 501 and 504 or only instructor approval.
 COM 512 Death, Society, and Human Experience.
-(3) not regularly offered Examines dying, death, bereavement, and suicide from both individual and sociocultural perspectives in terms of options for communication and action in death-related situations.
+(3) selected semesters Examines dying, death, bereavement, and suicide from both individual and sociocultural perspectives in terms of options for communication and action in death-related situations.
 Prerequisite: instructor approval.
 COM 521 Rhetorical Criticism of Public Discourse.
-(3) not regularly offered History and significance of rhetorical theory and criticism in the analysis of public discourse.
+(3) selected semesters History and significance of rhetorical theory and criticism in the analysis of public discourse.
 Prerequisites: both COM 501 and 504 or only instructor approval.
 COM 584 Communication Internship.
-(1-12) fall, spring, summer Fee COM 596 Pro-Seminar in Communication.
+(1-12) fall, spring, summer Fee.

+COM 596 Pro-Seminar in Communication.
 (0) fall Discussion of research projects with the faculty.
 Prerequisite: admission to the graduate program.
 COM 604 Theory Construction in Communication.
 (3) fall Review and analysis of philosophical problems inherent in communicative research and of metatheories designed to deal with these problems.
 Prerequisite: COM 504 or instructor approval.
 COM 607 Contemporary Rhetorical Methods.
-(3) sprino Analysis of issues in the practice of rhetorical communication research, including criticism and scholarship.
+(3) spring Analysis of issues in the practice of rhetorical communication research, including criticism and scholarship.
 Seminar.
 COM 608 Multivariate Statistical Analysis of Data in Communication.
-(3) sprina Statistical analysis of communication research data.
+(3) spring Statistical analysis of communication research data.
 Multivariate procedures used in communication research and methods of causal analysis.
 Prerequisites: COM 501 and 508 (or their equivalents).
 COM 609 Advanced Qualitative Research Methods in Communication.
-(3) fall Analysis of issues in the practice of gualitative communication research, including data gathering, fieldwork issues, analysis strategies, and reporting results.
-Prerequisite: COM 509 or instructor approval COM 680 Practicum: Research in Communication.
-(3) sprina Guided practice in the conduct of communication research.
+(3) fall Analysis of issues in the practice of qualitative communication research, including data gathering, fieldwork issues, analysis strategies, and reporting results.
+Prerequisite: COM 509 or instructor approval.
+COM 680 Practicum: Research in Communication.
+(3) spring Guided practice in the conduct of communication research.
 Topic identification; procedures, formats, and ethics of publishing.
-Prerequisite: COM 604 COM 691 Seminar.
+Prerequisite: COM 604.
+COM 691 Seminar.
 (1-12) fall, spring, summer Lecture, discussion.
-Possible topics:
+Topics may include the following: